AP CSP: Questions About the Exam

 What can a teacher do if a student is absent during the designated class time provided to complete the performance task?

 Teachers can accommodate the student to complete the task in the classroom or school environment, ensuring that they have access to tools and resources they need.
 Some teachers may be able to allow the student to continue working independently during class time, or before and/or after class.
-Teachers can check their school policy for additional information on providing students with makeup time to complete assignment.
+Teachers can check their school policy for additional information on providing students with makeup time to complete assignments.

 Read more